 There is no default namespace.
-You must specify a namespace for each data element you put into Amazon CloudWatch.
+You must specify a namespace for each data element you put into CloudWatch.

 A dimension is a name/value pair that helps you to uniquely identify a metric.
 Every metric has specific characteristics that describe it, and you can think of dimensions as categories for those characteristics.
-Dimensions help you design a conceptual structure for your statistics plan.
+Dimensions help you design a structure for your statistics plan.
 Because dimensions are part of the unique identifier for a metric, whenever you add a unique name/value pair to one of your metrics, you are creating a new metric.

 You specify dimensions when you create a metric with the

 PutMetricData action (or its command line equivalent

-AWS products that feed data to Amazon CloudWatch
+put-metric-data).
+Services in AWS that feed data to CloudWatch

 also attach dimensions to each metric.
 You can use dimensions to filter result sets